I may earn a commission from links in this post. Thank you!

 The hinge mechanism is stiff and solid; the mirror stays at the angle you’ve set it.
 The base looks quite small but is heavy and stable.

-I struggle to find anything bad to say about this mirror, and judging by the online reviews many people agree with me.
+I struggle to find anything bad to say about this model, and judging by the online reviews many people agree with me.

 One suggestion I would make is to set your vanity up away from walkways – it is super annoying having the light turn on automatically everytime someone passes by, or worse when going to the bathroom in the night.